peimanja/artifactory_exporter/README.md

 * Check the logs to see if there are any timeouts or errors while scraping for metrics.
 In a large Artifactory instance, it may take a long time to scrape for all metrics especially `artifactory_artifacts_*` metrics.
 If there are any errors, try increasing the default timeout(5s) using `--artifactory.timeout` flag.
 * Some metrics are not available based on your version or license type.
 Check the [metrics](#metrics) section to see if the metric is available for your license type.
 * Some metrics are optional and are disabled by default.
 Check the [optional metrics](#optional-metrics) section to see available optional metrics.
 You can enable them using `--optional-metric=metric_name` flag.
 You can pass this flag multiple times to enable multiple optional metrics.

+#### There was an error when trying to unmarshal the API Error

+This error is usually means that the exporter is not able to properly reach the Artifactory endpoint.
+One of the common reasons for this is that the Artifactory URL is not set properly.
+Make sure your are not missing `/artifactory` at the end of the URL which is how most implementations of Artifactory are configured. (e.g. `http://artifactory.yourdomain.com/artifactory`)